'Parasite' helmer Bong Joon Ho wins best director at the Oscars - Local News 8

 Only one other director has won the award for a non-English film — Alfonso Cuarón for “Roma.”

-The best director award marked “Parasite’s” third big award of the night.
-It also won best international feature film and best original screenplay.
+“Parasite” ended up winning four Academy Awards on Sunday, including best picture, best international feature film and best original screenplay.